 Registrant data is automatically added to HubSpot approximately 15 minutes after people become registrants in GoToWebinar.
 Attendee data is added to HubSpot 15 minutes after your webinar is over.

 Nurture registrants and attendees

 Once you've created your lists, you can use them to send one-off email blasts or as a starting condition in a workflow to send emails to your different segments.
 Using these lists is particularly convenient for automating emails near the time of certain events, like registration and attendance and changing contact properties.

 Set up lead scoring

 Now that you have all the historical data that you want in HubSpot, you can incorporate this data into your lead score criteria to make sure that your lead score is accurate and up to date.
-To do this, go to Contacts > Lead Scoring.
+In your HubSpot account, click the settings icon In the left sidebar menu, click in the main navigation bar.Marketing > Lead Scoring.
 You can change a lead's score based on whether or not they've registered for or attended your webinars.